 Public Beaver Watches

-The Cornwall Beaver Project runs bookable weekly beaver watches from spring through to autumn.
+The Cornwall Beaver Project runs bookable weekly beaver walks from spring through to autumn.
 Visitors can see the beaver dams in daylight then sit until dusk to try and glimpse the animals as they emerge.
 All Beaver Project Guided Walks for 2020 are available to book now online.

 What beavers could do for Cornwall